JoachimClemens/Evidential-FastSLAM/README.md

 <image src="/images/cartesium.png" alt="Cartesium" height="200px" />

 The color coding is red for occupied, green for free, blue for the superset (corresponding to unknown areas), and black for empty set (corresponding to conflicts).
-The estimated bath is shown in yellow.
+The estimated path is shown in yellow.

 ### Software Requirements